 (2) Section 11WF applies to an amendment or a replacement submitted under subsection (1) in the same way as it applied to the standard form contract or the original standard form contract.

-[Section 11WH inserted by No. 53 of 2003 s.
+[Section 11WH inserted: No. 53 of 2003 s.
 28.]

 11WI.
 Authority may direct that amendment be made